La Chureca: Characteristics

 La Chureca is a slang term for the city trash dump in Managua, Nicaragua, referring to a community of people who live and work there, "sifting" or "filtering" through the garbage daily.
 La Chureca is the municipal domestic and industrial waste disposal site in Managua, the capital of Nicaragua.
 Managua, which is in the south western part of Nicaragua, is situated at the shore of Lake Managua.
 Lake Managua is the second largest lake in Nicaragua and is used as the recipient of domestic and industrial wastewater from the city.
 La Chureca is located on the south shore of Lake Managua and covers an area of 7 km2.
 It is beside the museum that contains the famous 6,000-year-old Acahualinca footprints, the oldest remaining human and animal footprints on the American continent.
 La Chureca is the largest open air dumpster in Central America.
-It is surrounded by high brick walls, covering 42 hectares of Managua with vultures soaring over infinite layers of garbage.
+It is surrounded by high brick walls, covering 42 hectares of Managua.
 Grisby Vergara describes this area as a war zone and an “enormous breeding ground for flies, microbes, rotting food, burnt trash, hundreds of plastic bags..”.
-There is always a thick cloud of smoke that covers the area, increasing with the heat of the day.
-This thick cloud of smoke is a result of the fires that are set by the Mayor and municipal government office to keep the garbage from piling up and retrieve iron and other materials.
+Thick smoke covers the area, as a result of the fires that are set by the Mayor and municipal government office to keep the garbage from piling up and retrieve iron and other materials.
 In addition, there is constant stench in the air of shoe glue, lead, and excrement.

 Managua's population has considerably expanded since 1995.
 Consequently, garbage production has also increased.
 Managua produces over 1,200 tons of garbage daily.
 There are big trucks full of garbage that arrive in La Chureca every day at all hours of the day.
 There are approximately 3000 individuals who make their living working in La Chureca.
 Of these, approximately 115–180 families live within La Chureca.
 The individuals who work and live in La Chureca are named ‘churequeros’ and they are some of the poorest people of the country.
 Of these, more than 50% are children under the age of 18.
 Children are most often involved in more than one activity, most frequently: handling glass, metals, and plastics.
 Working in La Chureca is considered one of the worst forms of child labour in Nicaragua.
 Some of the most common activities of La Chureca workers of all ages include: recollection, classification, selling, storing, and cleaning of recyclable waste.